niltonperimneto/CDE/README.md

 CDE - The Common Destop Environment
 ===

-It is a fork of the Commond Desktop Enviroment hosted on SourceForge

-The purpose to this fork on Github is to iterate on the Arch Linux support and build.
-Commits are welcomed and they will be submitted to upstream if authorized It should be the groundwork of making an Arch User Repository (AUR) with the explicit purpose of being Arch Linux first

-Maybe the scope of this fork widens in the future if there's time and interest, but for now it will be kept simple.

-# From the SourceForge readme

 In 2012, CDE was opensourced under the terms of the LGPL V2 license by the Open Group.